 • Chronic Obstructive Pulmonary Disease (COPD)—Some 6.7 million people with COPD live in counties that received an F for at least one pollutant.
 Close to 1.3 million people with COPD live in counties failing all three measures.

-• Lung Cancer—Seventy thousand people diagnosed with lung cancer in 2021 live in counties that received an F for at least one pollutant, and about 13,400 of those live in counties failing all three measures.
+• Lung Cancer—70 thousand people diagnosed with lung cancer in 2021 live in counties that received an F for at least one pollutant, and about 13,400 of those live in counties failing all three measures.

 • Cardiovascular Disease—Close to 10 million people with cardiovascular disease live in counties that received an F for at least one pollutant.
 Nearly 2.1 million people live in counties failing all three measures.